 |Group email language||Enter the language to be used for system-generated information such as notifications and email footers.|

 Check the boxes to send automatic replies to incoming messages from group members or non-members inside or outside your organization.

 This option appears only if you’re signed in to a work or school account.

 |Post replies to||

-Select where replies to group posts are sent:
+Choose where replies to group posts are sent:

-Select whether to turn conversation mode on or off.
+Turn conversation mode on or off.
 Conversation mode determines what happens to new messages that share the exact same subject as an existing thread that has recent activity but aren’t sent as replies to that thread.